Authored By :

 ". . .
 The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you."

-You see, the Pharisees were carnally-minded.
-They looked upon the things of the flesh, and the things of this world.
-They were more interested in observing the Mosaic Law, in performing their Temple services, in making loud public prayers, and in wearing their long flowing garments.
-They were only interested in impressing people with their own outward righteousness so that they could receive the praises of men.
-This is why Jesus said to them:
+You see, the Scribes, the Pharisees, the Sadducees, and even many of the common people were very lacking when it came to their understanding of the true nature of the Kingdom of God.
+Many of them in fact looked upon the things of the flesh, and the temporal things of this present world.
+The Gospels make it clear that the religious hierarchy were more interested in observing the Mosaic Law, in performing Temple services, in making loud public prayers, and in wearing their long flowing garments.
+They were only interested in impressing people with their own outward righteousness and religiosity so that they could receive the praises of men.
+Does this sound like some sectors of modern organized religion?
+This is why Jesus said the following to them, and concerning them, and exposed their hypocrisy:

 "Woe unto you, scribes and Pharisees, hypocrites! for ye are like unto whited sepulchres, which indeed appear beautiful outward, but are within full of dead men's bones, and of all uncleanness.
 Even so ye also outwardly appear righteous unto men, but within ye are full of hypocrisy and iniquity."